asaboor-gh/Vasp2Visual/README.md

 --

 ## Plot using `New-Figure` command
 There are multiple switches for interactive and static plots including `sRGB`, `iRGB` etc. You can access all switches and parameters using `Tab`.
+> Note: You need python >= 3.6 to use this command and [pivotpy](https://massgh.github.io/pivotpy/) module.
 ```powershell
 ❯ Get-Help New-Figure